abbbi/virtnbdbackup/README.md

  * UUID of the virtual machine is removed from the config file
  * Name of the virtual machine is prefixed with "restore_" (use option `--name` to specify desired vm name)
- * The disk pathes to the virtual machine are changed to the new target directory.
+ * The disk paths to the virtual machine are changed to the new target directory.
  * If virtual machine was operating on snapshots/backing store images, the references to the configured backing stores will be removed.
- * Raw devices are removed from VM config if `--raw` is not specified, aswell as floppy or cdrom devices (which arent part of the backup).
+ * Raw devices are removed from VM config if `--raw` is not specified, as well as floppy or cdrom devices (which aren't part of the backup).

 `Note:`
 > If missing, Kernel, UEFI or NVRAM files are restored to their original